Sushiscript/sushiscript/docs/language-specification.md

 <map literal : Map K V> = {<K> : <V>, <K> : <V>, ...} | {}
 ```

-Map Literal is of type `Map K V` when all of it's keys and values are well typed and all keys are of the same type `K`, all values are of the same type `V`.
+Map Literal is of type `Map K V` when all of it's keys and values are well-typed and all keys are of the same type `K`, all values are of the same type `V`.

 #### 4.7.3 Special Satisfaction Condition for Empty Array and Map